 The musculoskeletal system includes your bones, joints, ligaments, tendons, muscles and nerves.

-Orthopaedics also covers trauma for example, a motor vehicle accident, a fall, or a tackle during a rugby game; these can all result in an injury, or a fracture (broken bone).
+Orthopaedics also covers trauma from - for example - a car crash, a fall, or a tackle during a rugby game.
+These can all cause injuries fractures (broken bones).

 Congenital and childhood bone disorders

 The treatment of orthopaedic problems may involve surgery or non-surgical treatment.
 The orthopaedic surgeon will discuss your diagnosis and treatment plan with you.
 A rehabilitation plan may be recommended, including exercises or physical therapy to restore movement, strength and function.